 Marginal note:Powers of inspectors

-(3) Where, on ex parte application, a justice of the peace is satisfied by information on oath that
+(1.2) Where on ex parte application a justice of the peace is satisfied by information on oath

-(a) entry to a dwelling-house is necessary for the purpose of performing any duty of an inspector under this Act, and
+(b) that entry to the dwelling-house is necessary for any purpose relating to the administration or enforcement of this Act, and

-the justice may issue a warrant authorizing the inspector named therein to enter that dwelling-house, subject to any conditions specified in the warrant.
+the justice of the peace may issue a warrant under his hand authorizing the inspector named therein to enter that dwelling-house subject to such conditions as may be specified in the warrant.

 Marginal note:Use of force

-(4) In executing a warrant issued under subsection (3), an inspector shall not use force unless the inspector is accompanied by a peace officer and the use of force is specifically authorized in the warrant.
+(1.3) In executing a warrant issued under subsection (1.2), the inspector named therein shall not use force unless the inspector is accompanied by a peace officer and the use of force has been specifically authorized in the warrant.

 Marginal note:Assistance to inspectors

-(5) The owner or person in charge of a place entered by an inspector shall give the inspector all reasonable assistance to enable the inspector to carry out the inspector’s duties under this Act, and shall give the inspector any information that the inspector reasonably requests.
+(2) The owner or person in charge of any place described in subsection (1) and every person found in that place shall give an inspector all reasonable assistance to enable the inspector to carry out his duties and functions under this Act and shall furnish the inspector with any information he may reasonably require with respect to the administration of this Act and the regulations.

 - Date modified: